Skip to content

 1982 Edward Thorp Gallery, New York, NY

-University of Colorado Art Galleries, Boulder, CO
+University of Colorado Art Galleries, University of Colorado, Boulder, CO

 1981 Edward Thorp Gallery, New York, NY